karusya/playwright-poc-swag/README.md

 # Running the tests

-There are E2E tests for :link: [SAUCE](https://www.saucedemo.com/)(!in ukraine I couldn't open bbc.uk - it redirect to .com site), separated by a feature.
+There are E2E tests for :link: [SAUCE](https://www.saucedemo.com/) separated by a feature.
 The following node scripts are defined for running the tests:

 `test:e2e` to run all E2E suites for all browsers,